yzdxs/learn-anything/readme.md

 4. Found a mistake?
 Perhaps you think the way I have structured the nodes is wrong or it is better to move a node somewhere else?
 [Say it here](https://github.com/nikitavoloboev/knowledge-map/issues/14).
 This mind map should represent knowledge visually in the most accurate and sensible way and I can't do it alone.

-5. Take a look at the [study plan](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plan#study-plan-for-learning-anything).
-Do you think it can be improved?
-If yes, please add your input.
-Each of the topics has a [dedicated issue](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Astudy-plan) for it where anyone can propose changes.
-The goal is to cover any topic one could possibly want to learn in the most efficient way possible.

 ## Fast searching 🔎